 It is also known for its art collection, including works by Leonardo da Vinci, Michelangelo, and Raphael.
 The La Grande Cave de l’Hotel de Ville de Beaune is one of the most popular tourist attractions in this part of France and is a must-see for anyone visiting the country.

 It is situated in the heart of Beaune and is within walking distance of all the major tourist attractions.
-The La Grande Cave de l’Hotel de Ville de Beaune is a great place for history buffs, as well as those who appreciate fine art and architecture.
+The La Grande Cave de l’Hotel de Ville de Beaune is great for history buffs and those who appreciate fine art and architecture.

 10. Peruse the Musée des Beaux Arts de Beaune

 Address: Porte Marie de Bourgogne, Bd Perpreuil, 21200 Beaune, France

 The Musée des Beaux-Arts de Beaune is a must-see for anyone visiting France.
 This world-renowned museum is home to an incredible collection of art and artifacts spanning centuries of European history.

 In addition to the art, the museum is a work of art with stunning architecture worth the price of admission alone.
 This museum actually houses one of the best collections of fine art in all of Europe.

 Even if you’re not an art lover, you’ll be impressed by the sheer scale and scope of the collection.
 And if you are an art lover, you’ll be in awe of the many masterpieces on display.